postplayhouse/jekyll.postplayhouse.com/industry-professionals.md

 ## Actors

 Auditions for the Post Playhouse 2015 season will be held in NY by appointment only March 11.
 For an appointment please submit headshot, resume and video clips / links to [tom@postplayhouse.com](mailto:tom@postplayhouse.com).
-Please submit something “standard” and something “pop / rock”.
+Please submit something "standard" and something "pop / rock".

 ## Designers, Technicians, and Musicians